 Step 1.
 Type cmd in the search box and select it.

-Step 2.
-To copy only updated files with XCopy, type the following commands and hit Enter after each one.
+#2: Copy only changed files without new directories, type the following commands.
 Please remember to replace “D:\Source” and ”F:\Target” with the path of your files.

 xcopy %SourceDir% %TargetDir% /i /d /y

 #3: Copy changed files already exists in the destination path, type the following commands: